Trump pardons DC officers convicted in death and cover up

 Sutton, for his part, told CNN that he was “just overwhelmed” and expressed his thanks to the president.
 “I want to go back to the police department and finish my career,” he added, admitting that he “has no clue” if it will be possible.

-Sutton’s attorney, Kellen Dwyer, said in a statement that, while he and his client were “confident that the D.C.
-Circuit would have reversed this conviction, we are thrilled that President Trump ended this prosecution once and for all.”
+Dwyer added in a statement, “We are thrilled that President Trump ended this prosecution once and for all.”

 Trump had referenced the potential pardons several times in recent days, including Tuesday at an unrelated press event at the White House when he was asked whether his decision to pardon the January 6, 2021, US Capitol rioters sent the message that it’s OK to assault police.